marcusk-studio/mc-runtime-test/README.md

 Mods for newer versions also execute all [gametests](https://www.minecraft.net/en-us/creator/article/get-started-gametest-framework) registered.

-Mc-Runtime-Test currently supports the following Minecraft versions and modloaders:
+MC-Runtime-Test currently supports the following Minecraft versions and modloaders:
 You can configure it to use any other version, but in that case you need to set `mc-runtime-test` to `none` and provide another way for the game to exit, or the workflow will run indefinitely.

 <div align="center">